tchapi/tuneefy2/README.md

 # tuneefy _2_

-A new version of [tuneefy](http://tuneefy.com) built for PHP 7, from the ground up, using the minimal Slim framework.
+A new version of [tuneefy](http://tuneefy.com) built for PHP 7, from the ground up, using the minimal Slim framework and a few helper libraries.

 ### Installing